Product data management: Industrial Applications

 Product Data Management is closely related and often used interchangeably with Product Information Management (PIM).
 PDM software applications are commonly used by companies involved in manufacturing and retailing.

-Examples of PDM software vendors include CMPRO, Dassault Systemes, Zentail.
+Relationship with PLM, ERP, and CAD Systems

+PDM does not operate in isolation.
+It is a foundational layer within Product Lifecycle Management (PLM) systems and often integrates tightly with Enterprise Resource Planning (ERP) and Computer-Aided Design (CAD) software.
+PLM provides a broader framework encompassing product development, collaboration, regulatory compliance, and retirement, while PDM primarily manages the technical documentation and engineering change processes.
+ERP integration allows engineering data such as part numbers, BOMs, and material specifications to flow seamlessly into procurement, production planning, and logistics.
+CAD integration, on the other hand, enables real-time design file management and automatic metadata extraction, reducing manual input errors and improving design traceability.

 History

 PDM stems from traditional engineering design activities that created product drawings and schematics on paper and using CAD tools to create parts lists (Bills of Material structures – BOM).
 The PDM and BOM data are used in enterprise resource planning (ERP) systems to plan and coordinate all transactional operations of a company (sales order management, purchasing, cost accounting, logistics, etc.)

-In 2001, the Open Icecat PDM, the open product content initiative, was launched at first in the tech sector, but later in other sectors as well.
-Its globally used, multilingual data model stimulated software vendors to develop add-ons.

 PDM is a subset of a larger concept of product lifecycle management (PLM).
 PLM encompasses the processes needed to launch new products (NPI), manage changes to existing products (ECN/ECO) and retire products at the end of their life span (EoL).

+Early Product data management software was developed and used internally at some organizations, such as NASA and Boeing's IPAD or Ford Motor Company's PDGS.
+The first Product data management software on the open market was Sherpaworks by Sherpa, released in 1984.
+More software followed in the 1990s, when the market expanded.